normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/TheFrontend.md

 ### Run the app

-As mention before the application is currently configured to use SQL Server for identity.
-To ensure the database exist run the command below in the project directory to create the database.
-If you don't have the **dotnet ef** available or are getting errors with it don't worry.
-We will be removing the SQL Server dependency very soon in this tutorial.
+As mentioned before the application is currently configured to use SQL Server for identity.
+To ensure the database exist locally run the command below in the project directory to create the database.
+Once that is done you should be able to run the application locally.

 ```
 dotnet ef database update
 ```

-Once that is done you should be able to run the application locally.
+If you don't have the **dotnet ef** available or are getting errors with it don't worry.
+Its not important and we will be removing the SQL Server dependency very soon in this tutorial.

 <!-- Generated Navigation -->
 ---